Why we’ve created these Immersions

-It gives you the opportunity to really delve into your own practice, learning yoga asana, philosophy, anatomy, pranayama and Sanskrit.
-These immersions will help you to develop and sustain a holistic yoga practice that supports your own health and wellbeing.
+The Yoga Immersions give you the opportunity to really delve into your own practice – learning yoga asana, philosophy, anatomy, pranayama and Sanskrit.
+They will help you to develop and sustain a holistic yoga practice that supports your own health and wellbeing.

-It gives those who don’t wish to teach the opportunity to focus on their personal practice at a new and challenging level.
+They give those who don’t wish to teach the opportunity to focus on their personal practice at a new and challenging level.
 And for those who do want to teach, the opportunity to develop the basic knowledge, skills and confidence in their own practice before learning to teach others.
-To be an exceptional teacher, you have to have an established practice and this programme will support you to develop that for yourself.
+To be an exceptional teacher, you have to have an established practice and these Yoga Immersions will support you to develop that for yourself.

 Structure

-Each of the four days (Thursday – Sun) are 10am – 5pm with an hour for lunch and an afternoon break.
+Each of the four day Yoga Immersions (Thursday – Sun) are 10am – 5pm with an hour for lunch and an afternoon break.

-Please note some theoretical elements of the course will be delivered online.
+Please note some theoretical elements of the Immersion Weekends will be delivered online.

 Topics Covered